DhruvKumar1/VoiceChatbot/README.md

 ## Your Approach

 Please describe your approach here.
+I used async functions to make the process parallelized.
+The main parallization is in the `respond` function.
+I parallelized this function so that the reponse generation and the text to speech do not block eachother.
+I utelized the `asyncio` python library to do this and included `await` statements for respective function calls to make them parallelized.

 Please also include a recorded video showing how fast your chatbot implementation is to respond.